 The gastrointestinal tract starts at the mouth, which leads to the esophagus, stomach, small intestine, colon, and finally, the rectum and anus.
-The GI tract is a long, hollow, muscular tube through which food passes and nutrients are absorbed.
+The GI tract is a long, hollow, muscular tube through which food passes, nutrients are absorbed, and wastes are eliminated.

 Bleeding from the GI tract is a common medical problem.
 Patients usually notice either dark red blood or bright red blood in their stool.